Alliance for a Sustainable Amazon

-Our projects in Peru are as diverse as the rainforest that surrounds us, and fall into one of our two focal areas: biological research and monitoring and sustainable tropical agriculture.
-Volunteers may participate in one or more of the following projects during their stay in the Peruvian Amazon:
+Our projects in Peru are as diverse as the rainforest that surrounds us.
+Volunteers may assist in one or more of the following projects during their stay at Finca Las Piedras:

 Sustainable tropical agriculture:

-Fees include all food and accommodation, airport pick up, welcome kit, training & supervision.
+Fees include all food and accommodation, training & supervision.

 We are a U.S.-based 501(c)3 nonprofit organization that is active in the southeastern Peruvian Amazon.
 Our directors and local partners are experienced biologists and conservation professionals.
 Our work aims to promote the conservation of natural resources in the Amazon through sustainable agriculture, biological research and monitoring, and community engagement and education.